seejohnrun/track_history/README.md

 ## Introduction

-Sometimes you want to track changes in a model, but in larger tables its _really_ inefficient to query against a polymorphic relationship in a single table like 'audits'.  __Historical__ is a way to do this in a performant way, and its still easy!
+Sometimes you want to track changes in a model, but in larger tables its _really_ inefficient to query against a polymorphic relationship in a single table like 'audits'.  __TrackHistory__ is a way to do this in a performant way, and its still easy!

 __Not currently Rails 3 compatible__